Download This Sample

 - The Apache was never a unified political union.

-- The very loose-knit organization of the Apache tribe caused many problems for them throughout history.
+- The very loose-knit organization of the Apache nation caused many problems for them throughout history.

-- It was very difficult for them to have good relations with the Spanish, Mexicans, Americans, or other Indian tribes.
+- It was very difficult for them to have good relations with the Spanish, Mexicans, Americans, or other Native American nations.

-- This was because one Apache band might make peace with a nation or tribe, but another Apache band would remain at war with that same nation or tribe.
+- This was because one Apache band might make peace with a group, but another Apache band would remain at war with that same group.

-- This caused confusion among the Spanish, Mexicans, Americans, and other Indian tribes, and they would often retaliate against the wrong Apache band.
+- This caused confusion among the Spanish, Mexicans, Americans, and other Native American people, and they would often retaliate against the wrong Apache band.

-This bundle contains 11 ready-to-use Apache Tribe Worksheets that are perfect for students who want to learn more about the Apache who are Native Americans that have a long and rich history.
+This is a fantastic bundle which includes everything you need to know about Apache across 29 in-depth pages.
+These are ready-to-use Apache worksheets that are perfect for teaching students about the Apache who are Native Americans that have a long and rich history.
 Ancient Apache were fierce warriors, family oriented, and a people who were nomadic.

 - Apache Facts